BruceEckel/markdown_tools/README.md

-This performs a system-wide install from the current directory '.', and the `-e` flag makes it editable, which means that if you make any changes to the tools those changes are immediately available without re-running `pip`.
+This performs a system-wide install from the current directory '.', and the `-e` flag makes it editable, which means that if you make any changes to the tools, those changes are immediately available without re-running `pip`.

 After the installation, any console will contain the command `mt` which is an entry point to all the markdown tools.
 If you would like a different command name,